|Core Rules||•||Races||•||Powers||•||Character Sheet|

 Compare Wrestle skill ratings to find the victor when foot racing on a clean track or street.
 Strength is much more important than coordination for those foot races.

 Stealth is used to hide, move quietly, walk tracelessly, use a disguise, or be physically sneaky in other ways.
 Stealth is also used for sleight of hand and pickpocketing.
-During combat, Stealth can add flavor to an unnoticed character saving up maneuver points for the next turn, and perhaps even grant a situational bonus to the next turn's action.

 (Normally the sneaking character will not know the Perception skill ratings of those who are searching.
 The sneaking character must use clues, intuition, and courage to estimate how quickly he or she can safely move.)

 It is harder to be stealthy while moving.
 As a rule of thumb, moving at crawl causes a 2 point penalty, and creeping with barely any movement causes a 1 point penalty.